- Account expiration

 Purchasing computing equipment

-All purchase of computer equipment should be coordinated with ETS staff.
+All purchase of computer equipment must be coordinated with ETS staff.

 All CSU computing equipment purchased through ETS will be supported at no extra cost.
 Computing equipment purchased through other channels may be supported at the rate of $45/hour; ETS will evaluate this equipment, prior to doing any work, to determine if we will support it and will provide a cost estimate to the client.
 ETS does not service personally-owned computers but the Help Desk in the Morgan Library does.
 It is understood that there are a broad array of computing needs in our college and that no single solution is adequate.
 Checking with ETS prior to ordering simply ensures a mutual understanding of the support available for a purchased item.